All Collections

 Let’s say you want to direct someone to your newest podcast or Channel episode.
 Instead of sending them the Channel and having them look for the specific media, you can send someone a link to just that episode!

-Head to your Channel overview page and select the media you wish to share.
-From there, click on the share option in the left hand menu.
+Head to your Channel overview page and click the media you wish to share.
+In the edit modal, click "Copy Link."

 Publish to Social